DarkHobbit/doublecontact/doc/manual.en.md

 ## Report generation##

 To create HTML report by addressbook, choose **File -> Report** (Ctrl+R).
-You can print resulting file or upload it to your website.
+You can view resulting file in web browser, print it or upload it to your website.

 ## How to help ##